drses/ses/README.md

 # Secure EcmaScript

+**:warning: This is not an official, working packaging of Google Caja’s SES.
+This is a project attempting to bring SES to Node.js but will probably not be viable until Node.js 0.12 at least.**

 SES is a tool that allows mutually suspicious programs to share a single EcmaScript 5 compliant JavaScript context without interfering with each other.
 It does this by freezing everything that is accessible in global